 Introduction

 Cluster bean, scientifically known as Cyamopsis tetragonoloba and commonly known as Guar represents its derivation from Sanskrit word ‘GAUAAHAR’, which means cow fodder.
-India is considered to be the centre of origin for cluster bean.
-It is a popular leguminous crop, which is recognized as one of the most important commercial crops cultivated in arid and semiarid regions.
+India is considered to be the center of origin for cluster bean.
+It is a popular leguminous crop, which is recognized as one of the most important commercial crop cultivated in arid and semiarid regions.
 The crop is grown well in medium textured sandy soils and survives even at moderate saline and alkaline conditions.
 Crop requires hot and dry climate 30-35 oC temperature at the sowing time for proper germination and 32-38oC temperature encourages good vegetative growth.
 The cluster bean has gained a great recognition because the protein-free endosperm section of the seeds contains the water-soluble natural polymer galactomannan gum.
 It has diversified uses as a stabilizer and thickener of cheese cream and ice cream, also covering major industrial sectors like textile, mining, printing, pharmaceutical and oil, cosmetics, explosives, toiletry products etc. Its significance has grown recently, especially since guar seed contains gum that ranges from 31.4 % to 43.16% (Mudgil et al., 2014).

 India, which is one of the leading producers of cluster bean contributes 82 per cent of the world's total production.
 The cluster beans are grown in the northwest Indian states of Rajasthan, Gujarat, Haryana, Punjab and some areas of Uttar Pradesh and Madhya Pradesh.
 An area under cropland is 3.47 million ha, production is 1.31 metric tonnes with a productivity of 378 kg per ha (GOI, 2020).

-The various sucking pests attacking the cluster bean crop by sucking the cell sap from the tender parts of the plant and mainly from the lower portions of the leaves., viz., Leafhopper, Empoascakerri (Pruthi), Whitefly, Acaudaleyrodes rachipora (Singh), Thrips, Megaleurothrips distalis (Karny), Mite, Polyphgotarsonemus latus (Banks), Aphid, Aphis craccivora (Koch) were recorded (Dawar et al., 2022).
-Many factors contribute to the crop's low output, but insect pests are a prominent one, Yaduraju (2006) reported that in India, insects contribute (29%) annual yield losses of agricultural produce as compared to that of diseases (22%) or other pests (12%).The study aimed to find out the correlation of sucking insect, ecosystem with the weather parameters due to how much the variation in weather conditions bringing changes in sucking pest population.
+The various sucking pests attacking the cluster bean crop by sucking the cell sap from the tender parts of the plant and mainly from the lower portions of the leaves, viz., Leafhopper, Empoascakerri (Pruthi), Whitefly, Acaudaleyrodes rachipora (Singh), Thrips, Megaleurothrips distalis (Karny), Mite, Polyphgotarsonemus latus (Banks), Aphid, Aphis craccivora (Koch) were recorded (Dawar et al., 2022).
+Many factors contribute to the crop's low output, but insect pests are a prominent one.
+Yaduraju (2006) reported that in India, insects contribute (29%) annual yield losses of agricultural yields as compared to that of diseases (22%) or other pests (12%).The study aimed to find out the correlation of sucking insect, ecosystem with the weather parameters due to how much the variation in weather conditions bringing changes in sucking pest population.

 Materials and Methods

-The present investigation was conducted at entomological research farm, College of Agriculture, Gwalior (Madhya Pradesh) during Kharif -2024.
-Gwalior is situated in Northern part of Madhya Pradesh at an elevation of 211.52 meters from mean sea level and lies between latitude and longitude of 26º14' North and 78º15' East, respectively.
+The present investigation was conducted at Entomological Research Farm, the College of Agriculture, Gwalior (Madhya Pradesh) during Kharif2024.
+Gwalior is situated in the northern part of Madhya Pradesh at an elevation of 211.52 meters from mean sea level and lies between latitude and longitude of 26º14' North and 78º15' East, respectively.
 The climate of Gwalior is subtropical.
-The rainy season normally starts from mid of June after commencement of south-west monsoon and last up to September.
-The seeds of genotype i.e., CAZG 20-17 were sown manually on 27th July 2024 at a row distance of 45 cm and plant to plant of 10 cm.
+The rainy season normally starts from mid of June after commencement of south-west monsoon and lasts up to September.
+The seeds of genotype CAZG 20-17 were sown manually on 27th July 2024 at a row spacing of 45 cm and plant to plant spacing of 10 cm.
 The weekly meteorological data (maximum and minimum temperature, morning and evening relative humidity, and rainfall) were sourced from the Meteorological Observatory, Department of Agronomy, College of Agriculture, Gwalior (M.P.).